silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 is fired, so the server might decide to change it based on its own logic, sending back different `X-Pjax` headers and content.

+On the client, you can set your preference through the `data-pjax-target` attributes on links or through the `X-Pjax` header.
+For firing off an Ajax request that is tracked in the browser history, use the `pjax` attribute on the state data.

+	$('.cms-container').loadPanel('admin/pages', null, {pjax: 'Content'});

 ## Ajax Redirects